WSimonHo/smart-website-scanner/README.md

 #### Genrate the Phishing Websites URL Features Dataset

 1. Open the `classify_website_generate_url_final.py` in VSCode or Open the `classify_website_generate_url_final.ipynb` in Anaconda
-2. Insert the csv file that for generate the Phishing Websites URL Features
+2. Load the csv file that for generate the Phishing Websites URL Features

 ![Screenshot 2024-05-21 at 9 55 06 PM](https://github.com/WSimonHo/smart-website-scanner/assets/10824488/482acfad-615f-456f-9dd7-dcfc922aba1e)

-4. Change the name of the data set that will be generated
+3. Change the name of the data set that will be generated

 ![Screenshot 2024-05-21 at 9 55 33 PM](https://github.com/WSimonHo/smart-website-scanner/assets/10824488/1bf241da-ad3d-48c3-8fd2-91c08f35d629)

-6. Run the script and will see the dataset generated
+4. Run the script and will see the dataset generated

 #### Genrate the Phishing Websites Content Features Dataset

 1. Goto the Jupyter Notebook and Open `./model/classify_website_generate_content_final.ipynb`
-2. Insert the csv file that for generate the Phishing Websites Content Features
+2. Load the csv file that for generate the Phishing Websites Content Features

 ![Screenshot 2024-05-21 at 11 26 48 PM](https://github.com/WSimonHo/smart-website-scanner/assets/10824488/baec79a0-6f13-4936-8a4a-8d2aae37e4df)

-4. Change the name of the data set that will be generated
+3. Change the name of the data set that will be generated

 ![Screenshot 2024-05-21 at 11 27 23 PM](https://github.com/WSimonHo/smart-website-scanner/assets/10824488/697f3361-a0d3-40d6-a537-4ba0b9cfd1aa)

-6. Run the script and will see the dataset generated
+4. Run the script and will see the dataset generated

 #### Merge Legitimate dataset and Phishing dataset into one Dataset